joshmobley/joshmobley.github.io/_posts/2016-12-21-simple-javascript-modules-with-require-js.md

 If you're considering using modules, you're probably already writing in ES2015+ syntax paired with a transpiler (babel, typescript, etc.) If not, know that's a requirement to using modules.

-If you're not sure what I'm talking about, check out the [ES2015 documentation](https://babeljs.io/docs/learn-es2015/) on babel's website.
+If you're not sure what I'm talking about, check out the [ES2015 documentation](https://babeljs.io/docs/learn-es2015/){:target="_blank"} on babel's website.
 That's where you'll want to start.

 ### Module syntax

 Today's javascript landscape is pretty fractured.
 The same is true with modules.

 There are currently a handful of different syntaxes that one could use when writing a module.
 CommonJS, AMD, systemJS, UMD, and the ES2015 syntax.
-We're not going to go into detail about the differences or histories behind each approach here, but check out this article to learn some of [the differences between CommonJS, AMD, and ES2015](https://auth0.com/blog/javascript-module-systems-showdown/).
+We're not going to go into detail about the differences or histories behind each approach here, but check out this article to learn some of [the differences between CommonJS, AMD, and ES2015](https://auth0.com/blog/javascript-module-systems-showdown/){:target="_blank"}.

-**Require.js supports modules written in the [AMD syntax](http://requirejs.org/docs/whyamd.html), and that's important to know as you set up your project.
-Ensure whatever transpiler you're using is outputting your modules in AMD syntax.**
+**Require.js supports modules in [AMD syntax](http://requirejs.org/docs/whyamd.html), and that's important to know as you set up your project.
+Ensure whatever transpiler you're using is configured to output your modules in AMD syntax.**

 It's important to understand that just because you're transpiling your modules out to AMD doesn't mean you have to write them in AMD.
 I'd advise everyone to be writing in ES2015 syntax as that is the approved spec for javascript moving forward.